alexandraamariei/arduino-servo-cat/README.md

 - cardboard frame

 # How It Works
-The potentiometer reads values from analog input A0.
-That value is used to control the delay (movement speed).
-The servos move the head and legs to simulate a walking or turning cat.
+This Arduino-powered robotic cat uses five servo motors to move its head and legs in a timed, oscillating pattern.
+The movement alternates between left and right with delays in between, simulating a playful or walking motion.
+No sensors or user input are involved — the motion is fully automated based on programmed timing.

 # Code
 See [`servo_cat.ino`](servo_cat.ino) for full Arduino source code.